|

 Neasham Hall and his other eye failed ten days

 thereafter.
+He was sold to Russia in 1861.
 He did not transmit this problem to his

 offspring although he did endow them with "rare speed"